 Unlimited: Why Jesus Taught in Parables

-Many people have wondered why Jesus taught so much in parables.
+Many people have wondered why Jesus taught in parables so much.
 Here Jesus himself gives us the answer.

 What Jesus said has caused many people to wonder.
-Was Jesus really saying that he intentionally didn’t want people to understand, to prevent them from repenting and being forgiven?
+Was Jesus really saying that he intentionally didn’t want people to understand?
+When Jesus taught in parables – was it to prevent them from repenting and being forgiven?

 Not at all.
 2 Peter 3:9 says that God wants everyone to repent.
 John 3:16 says is that salvation is for “whoever believes,” and Revelation 22:17 says, “let the one who wishes take the free gift of the water of life.”